What is Acupuncture

 - Acupuncture can be performed on children, animals and adults

-- Acupuncture is safer than other types of complementary therapy
+- Acupuncture is safer than other types of complimentary therapy

 - Acupuncture has very little side effects, any felt are usually mild and are dispelled after a day or two

 - There is good scientific evidence that acupuncture can help relieve the symptoms of osteoarthritis, dental pain, nausea after surgery or chemotherapy, tension headaches and migraine.